Soare-Robert-Daniel/test/README.md

 ## Story (Introduction)

-Alberto Rodrigo was a proud inventor of BitScam, a quirky digital currency favored by an exclusive club in the vibrant heart of Barcelona.
+Alberto Rodrigo was a proud inventor of BitSlow, a quirky digital currency favored by an exclusive club in the vibrant heart of Barcelona.
 Though his app was straightforward, Alberto's users were often left frustrated by their experience.

 They frequently complained about unbearably long loading times, excessive memory usage that repeatedly crashed their browsers, a glaring absence of transaction filters, and a perplexing process of adding transactions—one that involved personally emailing Alberto each time.

 Despite being well aware of these shortcomings, Alberto found himself content with how things were running, especially given the remarkable profits the app generated.

 One sunny afternoon, while indulging his success at the Porsche store, Alberto's phone buzzed frantically with a news alert.
-His heart skipped a beat as he read that BitScam had caught the eye of international media.
+His heart skipped a beat as he read that BitSlow had caught the eye of international media.
 Almost immediately, a wave of enthusiastic emails from potential customers flooded his inbox.
 Filled with confidence and excitement, Alberto even considered heading straight to the Ferrari dealership.

 However, his joy was abruptly shattered by another alert.
 His hands began to tremble, sweat streaming down his forehead as he read the alarming news: a group of talented dropouts from Harvard, Stanford, and MIT had secured a staggering $50 million from heavyweight investors like gCombinator and s9t.
 Their ambitious mission?
-Transform BitScam into a global currency supported by the largest trading platform ever built.
+Transform BitSlow into a global currency supported by the largest trading platform ever built.

 Panic surged through Alberto.
 The sudden realization that his cherished business could become obsolete overnight struck him hard.
 Determined, he rushed home, feverishly attempting to upgrade his outdated app, desperately hoping his loyal users wouldn't desert him immediately.